 Carefully review all error handling mechanisms, because of the complexity of error handling.

-In applications with the highest requirements for reliability, use defense-in-depth approaches, for example, checking and handling errors even if thought to be impossible.
+In applications with the highest requirements for reliability, use defence-in-depth approaches, for example, checking and handling errors even if thought to be impossible.

 6.36.6 Implications for language design and evolution

-In future language design and evolution activities, the following items should be considered:

-A standardized set of mechanisms for detecting and treating error conditions should be developed so that all languages to the extent possible could use them.
+In future language design and evolution activities, consider a standardized set of mechanisms for detecting and treating error conditions, so that all languages to the extent possible could use them.
 This does not mean that all languages should use the same mechanisms as there should be a variety, but each of the mechanisms should be standardized.

 6.37 Type-breaking reinterpretation of data [AMV]